 Royalmount aims to become the reference of what a cultural and commercial hub can be.
-Phase one of Royalmount is set to open in 2023.
+Phase one of Royalmount is set to open in spring 2024.
 Stay tuned for further updates, specifically regarding opportunities for events!

 Read this next: Take a peek at Montréal’s new light rail system